Dyldubs/US-Court-Decisions/README.md

 # US-Court-Decisions
-Classifying U.S. court decisions on cyber crime and trade secrets
+This project is focused on classifying U.S. court decisions on cyber crime and trade secrets using different topic models.